Performative Prediction in a Stateful World

-\Thm{iterative_risk_min} guarantees that RRM converges to an equilibrium, but this stable point might not be optimal in a more global sense.
-In fact, it is not obvious how to define optimal strategies within our framework.
-Since the sequence of distributions played by the adversary depends on the initial distribution $d_0$, the best possible strategy for the learner might depend on $d_0$.
-This is further complicated by the fact that repeatedly playing the same fixed classifier might result in a distribution shift.
-Therefore, we restrict our attention to scenarios where the transition map $\Tr(;)$ is $\eps$-jointly sensitive with $\eps < 1$.
-In that case, repeated application of the same classifier $\theta$ is guaranteed to converge to a fixed point distribution (\Def{fixed_point}).
+\Thm{iterative_risk_min} guarantees that RRM converges to an equilibrium, but this stable pair might not be optimal with respect to loss.
+In fact, it is not obvious how to define the notion of ``optimal classifier,'' since the sequence of distributions played by the adversary depends on the initial distribution.
+Therefore, to define optimality, we restrict our attention to scenarios where the transition map $\Tr(;)$ is $\eps$-jointly sensitive with $\eps < 1$.
+In this setting, repeatedly applying the same classifier $\theta$ causes convergence to a single distribution (\Def{fixed_point}).

 \begin{claim} If the transition map $\Tr(;)$ is $\eps$-jointly sensitive with $\eps < 1$, then for each $\theta \in \Theta$, there exists a unique fixed point distribution $d_\theta$.
-For any starting distribution $d_0$, iterated application of the same classifier $\theta$, will result in a sequence of distributions that converges to $d_\theta$ at a linear rate. \end{claim}
+For any starting distribution $d_0$, iterated application of the same classifier $\theta$ will result in a sequence of distributions that converges to $d_\theta$ at a linear rate. \end{claim}

 \Clm{banach} follows immediately from Banach's fixed point theorem.

 Our definition of the optimal strategy considers the ``long-run'' loss of a fixed classifier.
 Assume the institution plays the same fixed classifier $\theta$ for all rounds of the game.
 We measure the long-run loss of $\theta$ as the loss on its corresponding fixed point distribution $d_\theta$.
 The optimal $\theta$ is the one which minimizes its long-run loss.